 The Minnesota Population Center (MPC) is a university-wide interdisciplinary cooperative for demographic research.
 Contact the MPC at (612) 624-5818 or firstname.lastname@example.org.

 Minnesota Regional Development Organizations

 Regional development organizations were first created in the 1960s as multi-county planning and development districts.
-Today, over 300 are in existence across the country.
-In Minnesota, 11 regional development organizations encourage cooperation between citizens, local government officials and the private sector.
+They encourage cooperation among citizens, local government officials and the private sector.
 Regional development organizations are especially equipped to serve rural areas.

 Racial Equity Resource Directory

-Minnesota Compass and The Saint Paul Foundation have a goal to help create an anti-racist community—a more equitable, just, and open society in which everyone feels safe, valued, and respected.
-They launched a racial equity resource directory that can assist organizations and individuals to take action to end racism.
+This directory was created by Minnesota Compass and The Saint Paul Foundation, which have a goal to help create an anti-racist community—a more equitable, just, and open society in which everyone feels safe, valued, and respected.

 State Demographic Center